NEET/JEE Coaching Scholarship

 That's why it advised using iodised salts.

 Q.3.
-How does our body respond when adrenaline is secreted into the blood ?
+How does our body respond when adrenaline is secreted into the blood?

 Answer:

 As a result, it turns the direction of blood towards our skeletal muscles.
-The respiration function becomes faster due to the contraction of diaphragm and rib muscles.
+The respiration function becomes faster due to the contraction of the diaphragm and rib muscles.

 Answer: